roman1616/EvalLeak/README.md

 more standard but harder to author and read by hand, and the whole point of the sample fixtures is that a person can see the planted cases at a glance.

+MinHash over exact Jaccard for the near check.
+Exact Jaccard needs the full shingle set for every record and a set intersection for every pair, which is quadratic in both records and record length.
+A MinHash signature is a fixed size regardless of record length, and the comparison is a cheap count of matching minima.
+The cost is an estimate with error bounds rather than an exact number.
+The rejected alternative, exact Jaccard, is what the test suite uses to bound the estimate error, so the trade is measured, not assumed.

+hashlib for the MinHash permutations.
+A real MinHash usually draws random hash coefficients.
+That would make the output depend on a seed, which breaks the byte-identical determinism the project requires.
+Instead each of the 128 "permutations" is sha256 salted with its index, so the signature is a pure function of the input.
+The rejected alternative, seeded randomness, would have needed the seed recorded in the output and would still surprise anyone diffing two runs.

+Containment as normalised substring search, separate from the near check.
+A short item inside a long document has a low whole-record Jaccard, because the long document contributes many shingles the item does not share, so the near check